PyVRP/PyVRP/README.md

 The documentation is available [here][1].

 > [!TIP]
-> Looking for a hosted route optimisation API with map data integration?
-Check out RoutingLab's [FastVRP](https://routinglab.tech#fastvrp).
+> Looking for professional support?
+[RoutingLab](https://routinglab.tech) provides consulting, custom development, and FastVRP - a production-ready route optimisation API built on PyVRP.

 ### Examples